Close

 Over three days, as I doodled everything from the Brighton Pavilion to the pier on the Unity 3D walls, I found that Brighton is a city of endless colour which, naturally, made it a dream to draw (even in black and white).

 Aside from my beloved Manchester the city I’ve doodled the most is London.
-Over the years I’ve drawn the city’s skyscrapers on walls across the capital but my favourite came in late May 2019.
+Over the years I’ve drawn the city’s skyscrapers on many walls across the capital but my favourite came in February 2022.

-At Hyland Software’s new offices in Fitzrovia I was given the opportunity to recreate the entire city in black marker.
+At Maylim's offices in Angel I was given the opportunity to recreate the entire city in black posca pen.

 From the gates of Buckingham Palace and the towers of Canary Wharf to the bustling St Pancras Station and the bumping Ministry of Sound nightclub, I was able to showcase all of London’s eccentricities in what was previously a blank wall.